Skip to main content

 Home Assessment Program

 The Home Assessment Program is a free, recommendation-based initiative designed to help landowners align their properties with home hardening and defensible space guidelines.
 This program aims to enhance community safety and reduce the risk of home ignition due to wildfires.
 As part of the program, Inland Empire Resource Conservation District (IERCD) staff will conduct a free home hardening and defensible space assessment.
+Our team is trained through the University of California Agriculture and Natural Resources (UCANR) Fire Network and CAL FIRE’s Defensible Space Assessor (DSA) program, equipping us with the expertise to provide informed recommendations tailored to you.

 Two people stand on a hillside overlooking a scenic view of a town, with mountains in the background and greenery around.